tikonen/blog/simplehttpserver/README.md

 # Usage

-Run simplehttpserver by command
+Run simplehttpserver by a command

      simplehttpserver [directory]

-`[directory]` is used as web root.
-Default is current working directory.
+`[directory]` is used as a web root.
+Default is the current working directory.

-Server listens port 8000.
+Server listens the port 8000.
 Open browser to http://localhost:8000 to view.

 # Run locally

      node simplehttpserver.js

-You must have dependencies installed
+You must have all the dependencies installed